AleksandrRogov/DynamicsWebApi/README.md

 //does not have any return value
 ```

-JavaScript sample is the same only without a request type declaration.

 ### Associate for a single-valued navigation property

 The name of a single-valued navigation property can be retrieved by using a `GET` request with a header `Prefer:odata.include-annotations=Microsoft.Dynamics.CRM.associatednavigationproperty`,